Attorneys for the state are fighting an attempt to block a 15-week abortion limit that is slated to take effect July 1.

-Cooper will hear arguments June 27 on the proposed temporary injunction in a case that could ultimately test whether a privacy clause in the Florida Constitution will protect abortion rights in the future.
-The temporary-injunction arguments also show differences about issues such as fetal development and viability.
+Cooper will hear arguments on June 27 on the proposed temporary injunction in a case that could ultimately test whether a privacy clause in the Florida Constitution will protect abortion rights in the future.
+The temporary-injunction arguments also show differences in issues such as fetal development and viability.

 “At a minimum, the state’s interest is compelling in situations where the effect of HB 5 (the new law) is to encourage women to schedule their abortions earlier and results in a less dangerous medical procedure,” the state’s lawyers wrote in the filing Monday.
 “As to protecting children in utero, the state defendants’ experts will show that a 15-week-old child is a distinct living being who is conscious and experiences pain.”